What are eating disorders?

 - Trying to remove calories from your body using unhealthy methods e.g. making yourself sick, abusing laxatives, or exercising in an excessive way

 These behaviours can be really damaging and can have a negative effect on lots of different areas of your life, as well as your physical and mental health.
-Left untreated, eating disorders can become worse and may even result in death.
-That’s why it’s so important to get professional help for an eating disorder as soon as possible.
+Left untreated, eating disorder symptoms can become worse and may even result in death.
+That’s why it’s so important to learn more about eating disorder treatments and get professional help from our eating disorder therapists in Dubai and Abu Dhabi as soon as possible.

 Eating disorders are treatable – get help today

 The good news is that eating disorders are treatable and it’s possible for you to make a full and lasting recovery with the right support.
 It may seem daunting to reach out for help but it really is the most important thing you can do to get back on track and achieve positive mental wellbeing once more.
 Remember, you’re not alone; expert help is available.

 Our team of psychiatrists, psychologists, and therapists in Dubai and Abu Dhabi have lots of experience in eating disorder treatments.
 We can help you overcome your unhealthy eating behaviours, learn coping techniques for the future, and take steps towards the healthy, happy and fulfilling life you deserve.